 Web accessibility means your website can be used by people with visual, hearing, motor, or cognitive disabilities.
-The ADA (Americans with Disabilities Act) has been interpreted by courts to apply to websites, and businesses have faced lawsuits for inaccessible sites.
+The ADA (Americans with Disabilities Act) has been interpreted by courts to apply to websites.

-What WebEaze includes by default
+What we include by default

 • Proper heading structure (H1, H2, H3) for screen reader navigation